 Aesthetically, compared to the Vantage, the Aston Martin DB7 GT has a mesh front grille, vents in the bonnet, a boot spoiler, an aluminium gear lever, optional carbon fibre trim and new wheels.
 It also has 355 mm front and 330 mm rear vented disc brakes made by Brembo.

 Production of the GT and GTA was extremely limited, as only 190 GTs and 112 GTAs were produced worldwide.

 This is a desirable manual, right-hand drive, Aston Martin DB7 GT that has covered just over 68,000 miles from new.
-The owner has owned this car since 2006 after purchasing it from Charles Hurst Ltd in February of that year and has cherished it ever since.
+The owner has owned this car since 2006 after purchasing it privately, having been first bought from Charles Hurst Ltd in 2004.
 There has been a recent overhaul of the car to the owners high standards costing over £10,000 and has covered relatively few miles over the past few years.
 Naturally, genuine Aston parts were used and all the oils and fluids have been changed, front and rear discs plus pads have been replaced along with the refurbishment of the wheels and the fitting of a new set of tyres, wipers and battery.

 The water pump was replaced along with the power steering pump, all belts, spark plugs and ignition coils along with all injector seals and complete vacuum pipe rubbers.